 Problem 3 - Camcorder Battery Leakage

-It's not definite, because it depends on the battery, but I've seen PC110 machines with battery leakage corroding the causing damage to the battery bay.
+It's not definite, because it depends on the battery, but I've seen IBM PC110 machines with battery leakage corroding the causing damage to the battery bay.

 Architecture

-The machine is fairly unique in that it does not have a hard drive.
+The PC110 is fairly unique in that it does not have a hard drive.
 It has several bootable, 'large' storage spaces but none of them are a typical hard drive of the era.
 There is a 4Mb rom onboard which you can use as a fixed disk - this appears as HDD 1 in the BIOS.
 This is usually there to hold a very minimal OS (by default it's a Japanese PC-DOS variant, along with some software including a custom made bit of PDA-style software called Personaware.

 This picture shows the default boot sequence, of Floppy, then PCMCIA then 4Mb Flash 'HDD1'.
 If you want to switch to CF card, you need to clear all the items and replace with a HDD2 as the primary.